 Why might this be relevant?

-While this project focuses on AI generative design for telecommunication networks, it only partially addresses the question as it does not directly discuss the impact of extreme weather on infrastructure.
+Partially relevant as it focuses on AI generative design for hybrid networks, but does not directly address the impact of extreme weather on infrastructure.

 "WeatherSense+is a solution designed to allow the organisations responsible for key infrastructure to monitor, understand and predict the impacts of day-to-day and extreme weather on the ways in which real populatio...